 Gastroscopy

-A gastroscopy is a procedure to examine your oesophagus (food pipe), stomach and the first part of your small intestine to investigate any symptoms or problems.
 The procedure is carried out using an endoscope, a thin, flexible tube fitted with a small light and camera.
 The camera sends detailed images of your upper gastrointestinal system back to a monitor viewed by your consultant or specialist nurse.

 Who is suitable for a gastroscopy?

-- Investigate these symptoms and problems
+- investigate these symptoms and problems

-- Diagnose conditions such as coeliac disease
+- diagnose conditions such as coeliac disease

-- Screen for cancer
+- screen for cancer

-- Check for any growths or polyps
+- check for any growths or polyps

-- Take small samples of tissue (biopsies)
+- take small samples of tissue (biopsies)

-- Treat some conditions, such as bleeding.
+- treat some conditions, such as bleeding

 What does a gastroscopy involve?

-A gastroscopy usually takes about 5-10 minutes, although it can take longer if it’s being used to treat a problem.
-Your consultant or specialist nurse will place the endoscope in the back of your mouth, which will have been numbed with an anaesthetic spray.
+Your consultant will place the endoscope in the back of your mouth, which will have been numbed with an anaesthetic spray.
+You will also be offered a painkiller and/or sedation.
 They will then ask you to swallow the first part of the tube, before guiding it gently down your oesophagus and into your stomach.
 The procedure isn’t painful, but it can feel uncomfortable.
-You may choose to have a local anaesthetic.
-Video images sent from the endoscope will enable your doctor to examine your upper gastrointestinal system.

 Why choose Cromwell Hospital?